Trees & Shrubs:

 Mulch keeps soil cool, retains water, and reduces stress in the hottest month of the year.
 It is also effected in keeping weeds away.

-What's Blooming in August?
+What's Blooming in September?

 Annuals: